Tyrant (Japanese band): 1994–1996

 Tyrant was found in December 1994 by Keisuke.
 They originally played a rawer, more straightforward style of black metal.
 Although Keisuke loved black metal, he believed that a lot of bands, such as Dark Funeral and Satyricon played it much better than them.
 Afterwards, he decided on being a symphonic black metal band.
 Things started to take shape after several lineup changes and the addition of Hidenori as the guitarist.
 Ayumi joined as the keyboards of the band and Masaya as the drums.
 Though Ayumi initially started on rhythm guitars, she soon found herself adding depth and a new dimension behind keyboards, where she had 10 years experience.
 They released their 2nd promo tape Under the Dark Mystic Sky in the autumn of 1995.

 1997–1998

 Tyrant had made their first album around this era.
 As a result, they got the deal with Pulverized Records in 1997.
 All in 1997, they absorbed themselves in a recording of their debut.
 They released their debut entitled Under the Dark Mystic Sky from the label in 1998, which was the same title as their 2nd promo tape.
-After the successful release, drummer Masaya left the band just after the release.
+Soon after the successful release, drummer Masaya left the band.